Joint Message Detection and Channel Estimation for Unsourced Random Access in Cell-Free User-Centric Wireless Networks

 Numerical evidence shows that the numerical computation of the integral is most stable by choosing the value of $c$ that minimizes the function $\mathcal L_{\rm p}(s) e^{\gamma_u s}$ on the real line.
 This value of $c$ corresponds to the Chernoff bound, defined as

-The Chernoff bound is easier to compute (numerically) than the Laplace inversion and serves as a sanity check in order to verify that the numerical computation of the Laplace inversion yields an accurate and numerically stable result.
+The Chernoff bound is easier to compute (numerically) than the Laplace inversion and serves as a sanity check to verify that the numerical computation of the Laplace inversion gives an accurate and numerically stable result.